zubinchopra/portaldocs/portal-sdk/generated/portalfx-onboarding-exitcriteria.md

 > Meeting the performance bar is a requirement for public preview or GA.

-**We require roughly 100+ loads of your experience (extension/blade/tiles) to get a signal, if you are unable to generate that traffic genuinely in your desired timeframe please hold a bug bash to drive up the traffic.**
+**We require roughly 100+ loads of your experience (extension/blade/tiles) to get a signal, if you are unable to generate that traffic genuinely in your desired timeframe please hold a bug bash to drive up the traffic.
+Ensure your URL does not include feature.canmodifyextensions**

 To calculate your performance/reliability use [the following query:](https://aka.ms/portalfx/perfsignoff)